cirello-io/runner/README.md

 - waitfor (in process type): target hostname and port that the runner will probe before starting the process type.

-- restart (in process type): "always" will restart the process type every time;
-"fail" will restart the process type on failure; "temporary" will start the service once and not restart it on rebuilds.
+- restart (in process type): "always" will restart the process type at every build; "fail" will restart the process type on failure; "temporary" will start the service once and not restart it on rebuilds; "loop" will restart the process when it naturally terminates.

 - group (in process type): group of processes that depend on each other.
 If a process type fails, it will halt all others in the same group.
 If the